Evans Biography Awards

-The $2,500 Evans Handcart Award is given to a biography addressing similar subjects as the Evans Biography Award, but often by an emerging author or written as a family history.
+The $2,500 Evans Handcart Award is given to a biography addressing similar subjects as the Evans Biography Award, but broadens the criteria to include family histories, and focuses on first-time and emerging authors.

 All submitted books are read by a local jury of five scholars and book experts.
 This group selects three finalists that are then sent on to a national jury of three scholars, who choose the Evans Biography Award winner.
 The local jury selects the winner of the Handcart Award.

 The awards are announced in the spring, and the awards ceremony is held in the fall at Utah State University.
 The time between the announcement and the ceremony allows us to arrange to bring the winners into USU classrooms for presentations.

 Questions about the Evans Awards may be sent to email@example.com